 The parties affirm that Employment Equity is a key part of progress towards inclusivity in the employment relationship and that the hiring process shall reflect this affirmation.
+The University also affirms its commitment to the Employment Equity Policy.

 18.03 Posting